SHTFDad may collect a share of sales or other compensation from the links on this page.

 A highly acidic environment kills microbes so if you’re not a fan of canning and heating, vinegar pickling may quickly become your favorite among the methods of food preservation.
 I know it is mine, just check out this dill relish recipe.

 Processing food with heat while they are inside glass jars is the process called canning.
 The heat is usually applied with a water bath and is best for high acid foods like pickles and tomato sauce as well as high sugar foods like jellies and jams.

 Immersing food in alcohol is not just for extracting flavor, it is to impart flavor and preserve the food too.

-Immersion in Alcohol Tip: Make your own flavorings at home by using vodka as an extracting and preserving liquid.
+Immersion in alcohol tip: Make your own flavorings at home by using vodka as an extracting and preserving liquid.
 You can make your own vanilla extract and orange extract this way too!

-Food preservation can’t preserve and that the rate of nutrient lost depends on the methods of food preservation which were used and how long the food has been in storage.
-This is why it is best to start preserving foods at the peak of harvest so that even if they lose some of their nutrients over time, the fact that you begun preserving them at their peak means they would retain the most nutritional value as well.
+Food preservation can’t preserve all nutrients.
+Saving nutrients depends on the method of food preservation used and how long the food has been in storage.
+This is why it is best to start preserving foods at the peak of harvest.
+Even if they lose some of their nutrients over time, the fact that you preserved them at their peak means they would retain the most nutritional value as well.

 Do you want more food preservation tips, tricks and recipes?
 It’s a fun skill to learn whether you may be an SHTF dad or mom or even if you’re not into SHTF prepping it all.